kenhkan/angular-curve/README.md

 6. Replace `myApplication` with your app name in `app/assets/loader.js` and script files under `app/`.
 This will be automated in a setup script in the future.
+7. Your entry point is at `app/assets/index.html`, a copy of which will be produced when building to `404.html` to ensure not-found errors are catched by AngularJS.

 Or, if you're on a POSIX system, run the one-line setup script that bootstraps the project and run a server at `localhost:8888`: `./setup.sh`